jascotty2/GameAPI/README.md

 # KaGameAPI
 Open-source library for mini-game plugins.
-This is a dummy plugin that must be installed onto your server.
+This is a full plugin that shall be placed onto your server.
+It does nothing on its own, but allows other plugins to inter-communicate and it makes it easier for you to create event/minigame plugins.

-Packaging within your plugin will break the point of this plugin (and the licence :P)!

 ## Goal
 * Provide developers a simpler way of creating mini-game plugins based on arenas.
-* Allow auto-mode plugins to work flawlesly over any plugin supporting this library.
-An auto-mode plugin is capable of running arenas infinitely without requiring players' to join manually, allowing servers on Bungee to be dedicated to a mini-game easily.
+* Allow plugins to work flawlesly over any plugin supporting this library.
+For example, an AutoPlay plugin is capable of running arenas infinitely without requiring players' to join manually, allowing servers on Bungee to be dedicated to a mini-game easily.

 ## Current state
-* Basic implementation done.
+* Basic and extended implementation done.
-* Somewhat documented.
+* Partially documented.
 Methods in interfaces without "public" declarator are subject of change anytime, unannounced.

 ## How to Use
 0. Install KaGameAPI on your server.